embEDUx/documentation/src/usage/toolchains.md

     ```

 1. Configure your desired toolchain with **ct-ng** and add the ***.config*** to
    the branch.
-In this case we will just use a sample configuration (`ct-ng armv6-rpi-linux-gnueabi`)
+In this example we will just use a sample configuration (`ct-ng armv6-rpi-linux-gnueabi`)
    and modify the [configuration](usage/toolchains/default/.config), to build a
    static toolchain.
 For further information read
    [background/toolchains](../background/specs/toolchains.md).